 What if I Need Surgery?

-Oftentimes, but not always, a disc herniation requires surgery.
+Oftentimes a disc herniation requires surgery.
 If we don’t think we can help you, we will refer you to a neurosurgeon that Dr. Spitz used when he needed back surgery.
 Yes, in a case of irony, Dr Spitz didn’t follow his own directions and lifted a very heavy box in an awkward position and herniated his L4/L5 disc.
-The surgery was a success, and Dr Spitz continues to do karate, go to the gym and treat patients.
+The surgery was a success, and Dr Spitz continues to do karate, go to the gym, and treat patients.

-If you have a disc herniation with lower extremity or upper extremity pain, weakness, numbness, or tingling – yours may be a surgical case.
-Most insurance companies require a course of conservative care before the allow surgery.
+If you have a disc herniation with lower extremity or upper extremity pain, weakness, numbness, or tingling, yours may be a surgical case.
+Most insurance companies require a course of conservative care before they approve surgery.
 Dr. Spitz and Dr. Baldrich will be able to assess your disc problem and let you know the best course of treatment.

 When looking for a chiropractor in the Bristol, Connecticut area, consider Dr. David Spitz and Dr. Astrid Baldrich.
-To make an appointment, call now at 860-583-4346 or fill out the form at the top of the page.
+To make an appointment, call now at 860-583-4346.